McNerdius/TailBlazor/Source/wwwroot/content/setup.md

 Same basic steps for other project types: Nuke the default CSS and references to it, they're just in different locations.

-Of course the `html`/`razor`/`cshtml` files are littered with Bootstrap classes, but, moving on...

 ---

 # Tailwind CSS setup

 The [documentation](https://tailwindcss.com/docs/installation){target="_blank"} shows two installation approaches.
 The common denominator is PostCSS, which is a general-purpose orchestrator for purpose-built CSS transformation plugins.
-I use the default "Tailwind CLI" method but add in one PostCSS plugin - `postcss-import` - which i'll come back to later.
+I use the default "Tailwind CLI" method but add in one PostCSS plugin - `postcss-import`.

+## Install & Initialize

 - In the Blazor project folder, run `npm init --yes` to initialize a `package.json` using defaults.
 These are analogous to a `dotnet new` & `*.csproj`.
 - Next run `npm install -D tailwindcss postcss-import`, similar to[^1^](/setup#npm-install){#f1} a `dotnet add package`.
-- Next, `npx tailwindcss init` which will write a default `tailwind.config.js` file to disk.
+- Next, `npx tailwindcss init --postcss` which will write default `tailwind.config.js` and `postcss.config.js` files to disk.

+## Tailwind CSS Config

 As of Tailwind CSS v3, the default `tailwind.config.js` file: